 ABOUT THE COMPOSER

-Cait Nishimura (she/her) is a Japanese Canadian composer based in Waterloo, Ontario.
+Cait Nishimura (b.
+1991) is a Japanese Canadian composer, educator, and naturalist living in Waterloo, Ontario.
 Known for writing nature-inspired, programmatic music, Cait has established herself as a prominent voice in the concert band community.
-Cait’s music has been presented at The Midwest Clinic, MusicFest Canada, and numerous other international conferences and festivals.
-Her work has become increasingly popular among educational music programs and within the professional new music scene, with new works being regularly commissioned and performed by ensembles and individuals around the world.
+Cait’s music has been presented at MusicFest Canada, The Midwest Clinic, and numerous other international conferences and festivals.
+Her works are well-loved by students and professionals and are performed regularly by ensembles and individuals around the world.

 Cait was the winner of the Canadian Band Association’s composition prize in 2017 and is an Associate Composer of the Canadian Music Centre.
-She holds degrees in music and education from the University of Toronto, but is an advocate of people pursuing their passions regardless of their field of study.
+She is proud to have earned a Bachelor of Music and a Bachelor of Education from the University of Toronto, but is a proponent of people pursuing their dreams regardless of their field of study.
 All works are self-published under Cait Nishimura Music

 Download Photos: